-- Dynamic Provisioning – Business owners and administrators can relate to the struggle of getting a new computer ready to use within an organization, which can be challenging.
-The admin has to work on enabling and disabling features, setting up the device and user on the corporate domain, and then installing the needed apps.
-It’s a process that happens every time a new PC is coming in for use.
+- Dynamic Provisioning – Business owners and administrators can relate to getting a new computer ready to use within an organization, which can be challenging.
+The admin has to work on enabling and disabling features, setting up the device and user on the corporate domain, and installing the needed apps.
+It’s a process that happens every time a new PC comes in for use.

-With Dynamic Provisioning, however, things are way more comfortable and faster since you only need to create a profile on a flash drive and then insert it when starting up a new machine.
-As a result, the computer will auto-configure based on the profile stored in the USB so that it could follow whatever the admin desires.
+However, with Dynamic Provisioning, things are way more comfortable and faster since you only need to create a profile on a flash drive and then insert it when starting up a new machine.
+As a result, the computer will auto-configure based on the profile stored in the USB so that it can follow whatever the admin desires.

 Microsoft Update For Business

-Windows 10 Home users can relate to how the OS pushes patches to your computer immediately, even without your permission.
-For some people, that could be the most comfortable option, but others are sick of it.
+Windows 10 Home users can relate to how the OS immediately pushes patches to your computer, even without your permission.
+That could be the most comfortable option for some people, but others are sick of it.

 Luckily for Windows 10 Pro users, the OS lets you manage your updates.
-It takes away the frustration from unexpected updates that reboot your PC all of a sudden.
+It takes away the frustration from unexpected updates that suddenly reboot your PC.

 Users of Windows 10 Pro can still have the option to install new patches that Microsoft has released, but they’ll get the chance to defer the update until a specific time.

-Another reason why automatic updating of the software doesn’t come well with most users is the history of bugs getting involved in the process.
-There have been reports about multi monitor setups breaking and other PC malfunctions because of updates.
+The history of bugs getting involved in the process is another reason why automatic software updating doesn’t come well with most users.
+There have been reports about multi-monitor setups breaking and other PC malfunctions because of updates.
 It means that patches can occasionally cause some problems.
-The good thing about being a Windows 10 Pro user is that you can wait for the OS to evolve and the bugs to get fixed before updating your machine.
-That surely adds peace of mind to users.
+The good thing about being a Windows 10 Pro user is that you can wait for the OS to evolve and fix the bugs before updating your machine.
+That indeed adds peace of mind to users.